-Our EICS Religious Education Consultant, coordinates the Division's religious education and health and life skills programs.
-Alene works closely with religious leaders, students, staff, and families to ensure EICS is providing quality, Catholic education.
+Our EICS Deputy Superintendent of Faith and Wellness, coordinates the Division's religious education and health and life skills programs.
+Paul works closely with religious leaders, students, staff, and families to ensure EICS is providing quality, Catholic education.

 What is our Religious Education Program about?